Becoming a Subscriber or Member

 What are good operas for beginners? -Top

 Start with the classics.
-Productions especially suited for new operagoers during our 2011–12 Season include Turandot, Don Giovanni, Carmen and The Magic Flute.
-To learn more about each of these operas, just click on the opera title.
+Productions especially suited for new operagoers during our Summer 2014 Season include Show Boat, La Traviata and Madame Butterfly.
+In our 2014–15 Season, consider Tosca, Cinderella, La Bohème and The Marriage of Figaro, all of which appeal to beginners and seasoned operagoers alike.
+To learn more about each of these operas, just click on the title.

 Yes.
 Please note, however, that opera productions often contain mature subject matter, dramatic actions and/or have realistic stage effects which may be inappropriate for children.
 Lengthy performances may be difficult for young children to sit through, resulting in behavior which is disturbing to others.
 Please read production descriptions carefully and check with the Box Office for more information.
 Ultimately, parents are the best judge of their children’s maturity.
 Note: All patrons, regardless of age, must have a ticket to enter the theater.

 Abbreviated versions of popular operas designed specifically for families with children and young audiences are programmed in some seasons.
-For these performances, a minimum age is noted as a recommendation; the Box Office or Education Department can be consulted for more production-specific information.
+Our 2014–15 Season will feature La Bohème for Families—a specially priced matinee of this season's new production—recommended for children ages 7 and older.
+For more information, click on the title or contact the Box Office or Education Department.

 San Francisco Opera’s Education Department occasionally presents free screenings of one-hour versions of family-friendly productions.
 Please check sfopera.com for program updates and sign up for our monthly E-Opera newsletter to receive advance announcements.